connected-web/town-builder-game/release/rulebook.md

 ### Town Hall

 The _Town Hall_ is the starting tile around which the town is built.
-Any player can claim the _Town Hall_ with a worker in order to take the _Builder's Token_ and go first on the next round.
+Any player can claim the _Town Hall_ with a worker in order to take the _Mayor's Token_ and go first on the next round.

 ### Warehouse